-be convened at least once in a quarter, and the company's board should meet at least once a month.
+company's board should meet at least once a month.

 5.3.
-Members of a collegial body should be notified about the meeting being convened in advance in order to allow sufficient time for proper preparation for the issues on the agenda of the meeting and to ensure fruitful discussion and adoption of appropriate decisions.
+Members of a collegial body should be notified YES about the meeting being convened in advance in order to allow sufficient time for proper preparation for the issues on the agenda of the meeting and to ensure fruitful discussion and adoption of appropriate decisions.
 Alongside with the notice about the meeting being convened, all the documents relevant to the issues on the agenda of the meeting should be submitted to the members of the collegial body.
 The agenda of the meeting should not be changed or supplemented during the meeting, unless all members of the collegial body are present or certain issues of great importance to the company require immediate resolution.
-VES 5.4.
-In order to co-ordinate operation of the company's 5.4.
-In order to co-ordinate operation of the company's collegial bodies and ensure effective decision- 5.4.
-In order to co-ordinate operation of the company's collegial bodies and ensure effective decision-making process, chairpersons of the company's 5.4.
-In order to co-ordinate operation of the company's collegial bodies and ensure effective decision-making process, chairpersons of the company's collegial bodies of supervision and management should 5.4.
-In order to co-ordinate operation of the company's collegial bodies and ensure effective decision-making process, chairpersons of the company's collegial bodies of supervision and management should closely co-operate by co-coordinating dates of the 5.4.
-In order to co-ordinate operation of the company's collegial bodies and ensure effective decision-making process, chairpersons of the company's collegial bodies of supervision and management should closely co-operate by co-coordinating dates of the meetings, their agendas and resolving other issues of 5.4.
-In order to co-ordinate operation of the company's collegial bodies and ensure effective decision-making process, chairpersons of the company's collegial bodies of supervision and management should closely co-operate by co-coordinating dates of the meetings, their agendas and resolving other issues of corporate governance.
-Members of the company's 5.4.
-In order to co-ordinate operation of the company's collegial bodies and ensure effective decision-making process, chairpersons of the company's collegial bodies of supervision and management should closely co-operate by co-coordinating dates of the meetings, their agendas and resolving other issues of corporate governance.
-Members of the company's board should be free to attend meetings of the 5.4.
-In order to co-ordinate operation of the company's collegial bodies and ensure effective decision-making process, chairpersons of the company's collegial bodies of supervision and management should closely co-operate by co-coordinating dates of the meetings, their agendas and resolving other issues of corporate governance.
-Members of the company's board should be free to attend meetings of the company's supervisory board, especially where issues 5.4.
-In order to co-ordinate operation of the company's collegial bodies and ensure effective decision-making process, chairpersons of the company's collegial bodies of supervision and management should closely co-operate by co-coordinating dates of the meetings, their agendas and resolving other issues of corporate governance.
+5.4.
+In order to co-ordinate operation of the company's YES collegial bodies and ensure effective decision- making process, chairpersons of the company's collegial bodies of supervision and management should 2 1 closely co-operate by co-coordinating dates of the closely co-operate by co-coordinating dates of the meetings, their agendas and resolving other issues of meetings, their agendas and resolving other issues of meetings, their agendas and resolving other issues of corporate governance.
+Members of the company's meetings, their agendas and resolving other issues of corporate governance.
 Members of the company's board should be free to attend meetings of the

 Principle VI: The equitable treatment of shareholder rights The corporate governance framework should ensure the equitable treatment of all shareholders, including minority and foreign shareholders.
 The corporate governance framework should protect the rights of the shareholders.
 6.1.
 It is recommended that the company's capital should consist only of the shares that grant the same rights to voting, ownership, dividend and other rights to all their holders.
 Company's authorized share capital consisting of ordinary shares grant the same rights to all company's shareholders.
 6.2.
 It is recommended that investors should have access to the information concerning the rights attached to the shares of the new issue or those issued earlier in advance, i.e. before they purchase shares.
-None of company's new shares were issued during 2007.
-Information about the rights attached to the shares of the new issue is provided in company's rules and its prospects-reports and the Annual report of the company.
+None of company's new shares were issued during 2008.
+Information about the rights attached to the shares of the new issue is provided in company's rules the Annual report of the company.
 6.3.
 Transactions that are important to the company and its shareholders, such as transfer, investment, and pledge of the company's assets or any other type of encumbrance should be subject to approval of the general shareholders' meeting.
 12 All shareholders should be furnished with equal opportunity to familiarize with and participate in the decision-making process when significant corporate issues, including approval of transactions referred to above, are discussed.
 Company follows the requirements of law on Private companies of the Lithuanian Republic.